theRealProHacker/PyGameRecorder/README.md

 ## Contributing

 File any bugs or feature requests as GitHub issues.
-After your idea was approved you can start working on a solution and make a pull request.
-The codebase is pretty simple and easy to get a hold of.
+After your idea was approved, we can start working on a solution and make a pull request.
+The codebase is pretty simple and easy to get ahold of.

-# Full Documentation / Tutorial
+# How To Use

 Most users just want to make a recording of their game and save it in a video file.
 Here comes how.